dylanlott/vedh/.planning/STATE.md

 - [Phase ?]: 01-07: Neutral comparison recommended Archidekt (D-15 hard gate observed and consistent); the user selected Moxfield anyway at the D-14 checkpoint, diverging from that recommendation -- recorded factually, not corrected
 - [Phase ?]: 01-07: Task 3 executed as a Rule-2 deviation directed by the user -- hostname-keyed Moxfield adapter routing and kill-switch reuse shipped as scaffolding; normalizeToDeckText deliberately unimplemented (errMoxfieldContractUnverified) since api.moxfield.com/robots.txt disallows automated access and no authorized sample response has ever been captured
 - [Phase ?]: 01-07: REQ-ACT-003 deliberately left NOT complete -- the requirement's substance (a working first-provider import) does not exist; marking it complete would overstate what shipped
+- [Phase ?]: 01-08: D-14 reversed to Archidekt at UAT (gap G-01-1); Moxfield's response contract is unobtainable without authorized API access, so archidektAdapter was implemented against the observed contract and moxfieldAdapter/errMoxfieldContractUnverified/moxfieldHost were removed outright (re-addable later if authorized Moxfield access is obtained)
+- [Phase ?]: 01-08: Human precondition recorded for enabling DECK_PROVIDER_ENABLED on archidekt.com -- a human must read https://archidekt.com/terms in a real browser first, since it is JS-rendered and no agent has JavaScript execution capability; building/testing the adapter does not require this

 ### Pending Todos